Important Message: We are currently closed for the holidays.

 The Certified ADA Coordinators on our staff offer a wide variety of professional services for your business or organization.
-Disabilities Rights & Resources can help you ensure that your business or organization is compliant with disability-related civil rights laws, including the Americans with Disabilities Act (ADA), the Fair Housing Act, and others.
+Disability Rights & Resources can help you ensure that your business or organization is compliant with disability-related civil rights laws, including the Americans with Disabilities Act (ADA), the Fair Housing Act, and others.
 Through our training and consultation services, your business or organization can choose to promote fairness and equality for people with disabilities, including your employees and your customers.

 Training and Workshops